linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 ## 3. Challenges in Stopping Hyperinflation
 - **Difficulty in Halting the Printing Press**
   - Once an inflationary depression reaches the hyperinflationary stage,  stopping printing is extremely difficult.
-  - Extreme capital flight and [[War Economies and Hyperinflation|inflation]] feed off one another,  making money scarce even as it loses value.
+  - Extreme capital flight and [inflation](../Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md) feed off one another,  making money scarce even as it loses value.
 - **Keynes' Observations in Hamburg**
   - During the early phase of hyperinflation,  Keynes described rapidly changing shop prices and the valueless yet scarce mark.
   - Shops were reluctant to accept marks,  and banks struggled with cash shortages.